 - Got accepted into Mills College as a Dean’s Scholar

 And likely a few other things that I’m forgetting.
 If any single one of those had happened to me, I could have weaved it into a successful life.
 But THEY ALL HAPPENED.
 AND PRETTY MUCH AT THE SAME TIME!
 The bulk of this occurred 2 to 3 weeks ago and honestly I still haven’t taken stock of it all.

 Happily Ever After

 So at this point I’m set.
 By which I mean that I know at the very least I won’t be homeless again, ever.
 But it means so much more than that!
 There are so many things I can do with my life now!
 Like, umm…

-...so that's the "problem" actually.
-My life has been uplifted so dramatically that I'm not even sure what to do with it anymore.
-Reconstructing those 6 - 12 plans will take a lot of effort, but it's an effort I'm really looking forward to spending time on.
-And I'll definitely write about it!
+…so that’s the “problem” actually.
+My life has been uplifted so radically that I’m not even sure what to do with it anymore.
+Reconstructing those 6 - 12 plans will take a lot of effort, but it’s an effort I’m looking forward to spending time on.
+And I’ll definitely write about it!
 Hopefully people will like reading it?